How to Fix Peeling BMW and Mercedes Interior Trim

-After learning about ColorBond LVP through an upholstery shop, Brad decided he would use it to fix the peeling Mercedes interior trim himself.
+While researching interior trim repair, Brad learned about ColorBond LVP through an upholstery shop, and decided he would use it to fix the peeling Mercedes interior trim himself.
 As he wanted to change the interior color from tan to black, he was immediately impressed that ColorBond offered OEM correct Mercedes interior paint colors that would give the interior an original appearance.

-Brad started by removing the components from the car and began peeling off the rubber type paint.
-He Brad found using very hot water loosened the paint and allowed it to be more easily removed.
-He used a steamer (like that used to clean drapes) to lift the paint in the nooks and crannies.
-Brad also used a water filled turkey fryer to fix the peeling Mercedes interior trim.
+Brad started the interior trim repair by removing the components from the car and peeling off the rubber type paint.
+He found using very hot water loosened the paint and allowed it to be more easily removed.
+Brad used a steamer (like that used to clean drapes) to lift the paint in the nooks and crannies.
+He also used a water filled turkey fryer to fix the peeling Mercedes interior trim.
 “I just made sure I turned off the flame, after the water was heated, before I put the parts in so that they wouldn't melt".
 Brad laughs.
 After removing the parts from the turkey fryer, they were scrubbed with water and an SOS pad to take off any remnants.

 ColorBond Prep Cleaner was then used to remove any remaining dirt or oil.
 As a final measure, Brad wiped the parts down with alcohol to be sure any finger oil was removed.

-To see details of Brad’s project, click here.
+To see details of Brad’s interior trim repair project, click here.